jdtzmn/USNewsCollegeScraper/README.md

-# U.S. News College Scaper
+# U.S. News College Scraper

 This was a quick script that I wrote in order to make getting stats from USNews easier.
 These stats included: full college name, number of undergraduate students, gender ratio, and acceptance rate.